kenyipp/discuz/README.md

 `Trace` -> `Debug` -> `Info` -> `Warn` -> `Error`

 ## Contributing
-Feel free to look at the current issues in this repo for anything that needs to improve.
+Please review the existing issues in this repository for areas that require improvement.
-You are also welcome to open a new issue if you see something missing or could be improved.
+If you identify any missing or potential areas for improvement, feel free to open a new issue for them.

 ### Before commit
-Before deploying and integrating the application, a set of validations (testing, linting, and formatting) are required.
-We advise to run `cargo make pre-commit` before each commit.
+Before deploying and integrating the application, it is necessary to perform a series of validations such as testing, linting, and formatting.
+We recommend running cargo make pre-commit before making each commit to ensure compliance.

 ## Reference Projects
  - [Actix Examples](https://github.com/actix/examples)